floss50/squid-java/README.md

 Run the Secret Store methods require to connect to a Parity EVM client, so if you are using Ganache it's not going to work.

+## New Version

+The `bumpversion.sh` script helps to bump the project version.
+You can execute the script using as first argument {major|minor|patch} to bump accordingly the version.

 ## License